kosonocky/kosonocky.github.io/books.markdown

 Do not finish the book for the sake of the book.

-Make paper books as easy to access as possible.
+Make physical books as easy to access as possible.

 <br/><br/>